quicwg/base-drafts/draft-ietf-quic-transport.md

 enables straightforward use of QUIC for request-response protocols or protocols that rely on bidirectional channels.

-This document doesn't proscribe the use of the Related Stream ID field, leaving decisions about the semantics of related streams to protocols that use QUIC.
+This document doesn't define how to use the Related Stream ID field, leaving decisions about the semantics of related streams to protocols that use QUIC.
 Protocols that use QUIC MUST either define the semantics of related streams or prohibit the use of the Related Stream ID field.
 Protocols MAY define other